We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you seem to be experiencing side effects that are affecting your quality of life, another type of birth control pill may work better for you.

 Sasan estimates that fewer than 1 percent of women on the pill will experience nausea from it.
 Instead, she says nausea is most likely due to missing a pill and having to take two or more pills in the same day.

 Women new to taking the pill could also be more at risk for nausea.
 Did you just start taking the pill within the past month or two?
 If so, your nausea may be related.

-If you’re sensitive to other kinds of medication that aren’t related to birth control or you have certain medical conditions, you could be at increased risk of experiencing nausea from your birth control.
+If you’re sensitive to other kinds of medication that aren’t related to birth control or you have certain medical conditions — such as gastritis, impaired liver function, or acid reflux — you could be at an increased risk of experiencing nausea from your birth control.

-If you’re ill and unable to keep pills down for more than a few days or if taking the pill is causing you to vomit, you should call your doctor to determine your next steps and learn about additional birth control options.
-Your doctor may advise you to insert the pill vaginally so that it can be absorbed into the body without the risk of further nausea.
+If you’re unable to keep pills down for more than a few days or if they’re causing you to vomit, you should also ask your doctor about additional birth control options.

 If you believe your birth control pill is causing your nausea, try taking the pill with a meal.
 Taking it at bedtime may also help.

 Consider a different pill — or a different method altogether